-- metering traineeships as part of new metering rules, meters need to be validated by certified meter installers.
-DPIE-Water is funding two Aboriginal traineeship positions to undertake meter validation and will result in the individual becoming qualified to validate meters under NSW's new metering framework. - two additional Aboriginal staff - in Broken Hill and Albury in addition to four existing permanent Aboriginal staff to help DPIE-Water service First Nations across the state. - coordinating engagement activities DPIE-Water is also working internally to better coordinate engagement with Aboriginal stakeholders, for example by having a single point of contact for the Barkandji Peoples to reduce confusion and engage more effectively.
+- funding to Barkandji to make sure the Barkandji Peoples are adequately supported in water reforms in NSW, DPIE-Water has provided funding to the Barkandji Prescribed Body Corporate over two years to assist them to participate in the water reform processes. - metering traineeships as part of new metering rules, meters need to be validated by certified meter installers.
+DPIE-Water is funding two Aboriginal traineeship positions to undertake meter validation and will result in the individual becoming qualified to validate meters under the NSW Government's new metering framework. - two additional Aboriginal staff - in Broken Hill and Albury in addition to four existing permanent Aboriginal staff to help DPIE-Water service First Nations across the state. - coordinating engagement activities DPIE-Water is also working internally to better coordinate engagement with Aboriginal stakeholders, for example by having a single point of contact for the Barkandji Peoples to reduce confusion and engage more effectively.

 DPIE-Water should progress and expand this work to address the inaction and setbacks experienced in NSW since the disbanding of the Aboriginal Water Initiative in 2017.
-Significant efforts need to be made to redress Aboriginal values and uses, objectives and outcomes across all water sharing plans, in consultation with Aboriginal stakeholders.
-This state-wide activity needs to be undertaken in a consistent and transparent way, led by an overarching NSW Aboriginal Water Strategy or similar guide.
+Many submissions noted that significant efforts are needed to redress Aboriginal values and uses, objectives and outcomes across all water sharing plans, in consultation with Aboriginal stakeholders.
+This state-wide activity needs to be undertaken in a consistent and transparent way, led by an overarching NSW Aboriginal Water Strategy or similar, with supporting governance, staff and resources.
+Submissions have raised valuable examples of such approaches including: an overarching Aboriginal Water and Land Holder and an associated Trust Account; dedicated Aboriginal roles in water management (for example Aboriginal Rangers and Water Officers for monitoring and compliance); and Cultural Flows Projects and Officers.